ecastells/revolut-money-transfers/README.md

 - Uses two kind of entities: Account and Transaction
 - It creates the transaction and processes them by jobs in order to give a quickly response.
 - In order to ensure that the entity is not modified until it is updated a lock with a write (exclusive) is used until the transaction is completed by select ... for update
+- In order to simulate a numbers of executions in parallel, the JMeter tool was used.
+The configuration test plan can find over /util/MoneyTransfers.jmx

 ### Programming Languages and Frameworks used
 - Java 8